 - In a wide based pot or wide based deep pan, heat olive oil on medium heat.
 Dice onion and add to pan with a few pinches of salt.
 Cook for about 7 minutes.

-- Chop mushrooms and garlic and add to the pan.
+- Slice mushrooms and chop garlic and add to the pan.
 Cook for an additional 8 minutes on medium heat.
-There should be a little liquid from the mushrooms has evaporated and the mushrooms shrink to about 1/2 original size.
+There will be a little liquid from the mushrooms has evaporated and the mushrooms shrink to about 1/2 original size.

 - Rinse and drain buckwheat and add to the pan and mix together.

-- Once it looks like all of the liquid has been absorbed, add chopped chives, parsley, and dill to the buckwheat and let it stand with the lid on for another 5 minutes.
+- If it looks like all of the liquid has absorbed, remove from heat, add parsley, and dill to the buckwheat and let it stand with the lid on for another 5 minutes.
 Plate and serve!